Michael-Mbajwa/coding_challenges/README.md

 # coding_challenges
-Here I solve one programming challenge everyday.
+Here, I solve one programming challenge every day.
+These programming challenges are asked by top companies around the world.
-This is to help me practice for technical interviews.
+You can visit https://www.dailycodingproblem.com/ and subscribe in order to get access to these coding challenges.